George W. Hart, Ph.D.

 sculpture of the Journal

 of Mathematics and the Arts.
-He is on the board of directors
+He is president of the Bridges Organization,

-on mathematical connections in art, music, and science.
-He is
+on mathematical connections in art, music, and science and was

 Hart's educational activities reach students at all levels.
 He